Hacking Your Carry-On Bag

 And to round out the list of must-have items – don’t forget your reusable water bottle like this one from Vapur.
 It folds up and can be stored in your bag until you get through security.
 Then, just fill it up and you’ll always have water on your flight.

-We’d love to hear about your favorite items you carry-on.
+We’d love to hear about your favorite items you put in your carry-on bag.
 Leave us a comment or connect with us on social media.
 Happy Travels!